 A tentative agenda for each regular meeting shall be determined by the chairperson in collaboration with the Superintendent.
 It shall be submitted to the administrative assistant of the Committee for preparation and delivery to the members, notice to the press, and posting on bulletin boards of all schools.
 The agenda and supporting materials, as gathered by the Superintendent, shall be sent to Committee members two workdays preceding the School Committee meeting, no later than 4:00 p.m., except for emergencies.
-Any items received by the administrative assistant later than 4:00 p.m. two workdays preceding the School Committee meeting, except for emergencies.
+Any items received by the administrative assistant later than 4:00 p.m. two workdays preceding the School Committee meeting shall be held and heard the following meeting, except for emergencies.